aryaprabhudesai/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a first year Masters student at [UC San Diego](https://www.ucsd.edu/), where I am studying Computer Science with a specialisation in Artificial Intelligence.
+I am a second year Masters student at [UC San Diego](https://www.ucsd.edu/), where I am studying Computer Science with a specialisation in Artificial Intelligence.
+I am working with [Dr. Debashis Sahoo](https://sites.google.com/view/debashis-sahoo/members/DebashisSahoo?authuser=0) on segmentation algorithms for colorectal cancer diagnosis.
 I completed my Bachelor's Degree (B.Tech) with Honors in Computer Engineering at the [College of Engineering Pune, India](https://www.coep.org.in/), in 2020.
 I was felicitated as the Computer Engineering department Gold Medallist and ranked 1st in the Institute among 750+ students at [commencement](https://www.coep.org.in/content/graduationceremonyofthefourteenthbatchofengineersheldonthursday29thoctober).

 I am passionate about Deep Learning and have undertaken multiple research internships focused on its application to Natural Language Processing and Computer Vision systems.
 In particular, my project on Ranking Hindi Documents using Deep Learning bolstered my interest in the application of NLP to regional languages.